 Publications and Research work

-To pursue my love for computers and how they work, I have pursued research in the field of Game Theory and have published a paper on the Prisoner’s Dilemma problem.
+To pursue my love for computers and how they work, I have pursued research in the fields of procedural content generation, virtual and augmented reality, and game theory.

-The paper is titled Agent-Based Performance Analysis of Strategic Algorithms in Prisoner’s Dilemma and is published in the International Journal of Multimedia and Ubiquitous Engineering Vol.11 No.2 (2016).
+My work in the field of game theory was published as a paper titled Agent-Based Performance Analysis of Strategic Algorithms in Prisoner’s Dilemma in the International Journal of Multimedia and Ubiquitous Engineering Vol.11 No.2 (2016).

-With the help and support of a talented team of friends and fellow students, I have worked with numerous student clubs, chapters and development groups on a variety of projects.
+With the help and support of a talented team of friends, I have worked with numerous student clubs, chapters, and development groups on a variety of projects.
 Below are a few student bodies and events I was involved with.

 Computer Society of India